laroxalina/laroxalina/README.md

 - 🌊 Hi, I’m @laroxalina, i'm an audiovisual magic creature.
 I write, I photograph, I edit.
 - ✨ I’m interested in pop culture, art and women's history.
-- 🌱 I’m currently learning design.
+- 🌱 I’m currently growing as a blog editor.
-- 🎂 I’m looking to collaborate on blogging.
+- 🎂 I’m looking to collaborate more on digital writing.
-- 📫 How to reach me laroxchalina@gmail.com
+- 📫 Reach out to me at laroxchalina@gmail.com

 <!---
 laroxalina/laroxalina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.